 - The nautical look - every year, many fashion retailers include a nautical navy, white and red striped look as one of their early Spring ranges.

 - Colours are often softer, like a rose garden or bold and bright like a tropical garden.

-Pantone's key colour for Spring / Summer 2014 is - Orchid Pink - a mid-tone pink with just a hint of purple in it.
+Pantone's key colour for Spring / Summer 2018 is - Ultra Violet - a mid-tone blue based purple.

 You can easily incorporate this colour in your wardrobe in the form of a scarf, new lipstick or nail varnish.
 If your budget allows, you could buy a top , dress or handbag in this colour.

 Update your wardrobe with the new colours of Spring / Summer 2018